orstavik/JoiComponents/book/chapter3_element_lifecycle/Mixin_setup.md

   console.log(clone.getAttribute("html-attribute"));
 </script>
 ```
-As this example illustrates, `.cloneNode()` of custom elements simply runs the `constructor()` again.
+Basically, the `.cloneNode()` of a custom elements simply runs the `constructor()` and
+adds the attributes and lightDOM children.
 However, the `HTMLElement.cloneNode()` can be overridden in the mixin.
-This yields the following structure:
+Overriding the `.cloneNode()` method and adding a call to the clone's `setupCallback()`
+if the origin element has been set up, yields the following, successful setup of clones:

 ```html
 <script>